ABCF Constitution – Bylaws

 3. Undertake locally determined initiatives that further the objectives of the Federation.

-5. Any member of a SG or SG as a whole that, without reasonable cause, ceases to maintain contact with any ABCF formation for a period of over 4 months shall automatically cease to be in the ABCF.
+5. Any member of a SG or SG as a whole that, without reasonable cause, ceases to maintain contact with any ABCF formation for a period of over four (4) months shall automatically cease to be in the ABCF.
 Members or Groups who are dismissed for lack of contact may reapply for membership at the discretion of the FC.

-4) Starting a New ABCF Group
+3) Starting a New ABCF Group

 1. The FC and applicant reach consensus over any objection, in which case the applicant is approved